-• The 12V output is used for lock connection.
-If, however, the unit (2N IP Intercom, 2N Access Unit) is installed where unauthorized tampering may happen, we strongly recommend that the 2N[®] Security Relay (Part No. 9159010) be used for enhanced installation security.
+The 12V output is used for lock connection.
+If, however, the unit (2N IP Intercoms, 2N access control units) is installed where unauthorized tampering may happen, we strongly recommend that the 2N Security Relay (Part No. 9159010) be used for enhanced installation security.

-- Current Switch State display the current switch state (On/Off). - Current Switch Function Display the current switch function. - Normal: the switch is not locked or held. - Held: the switch is held and unlocked. - Locked: the switch is locked (locking has priority over holding, the holding state is irrelevant in this case). - Switch Locking on: the switch is permanently in position 0 and cannot be controlled until unlocked.
-Off: the switch is unlocked. - Switch Hold on: the switch is permanently in position 1 and cannot be controlled until released (if the switch hold and lock are active at the same time, the switch is locked).
+- Current Switch State display the current switch state (On/Off). - Current Switch Function Display the current switch function. - Normal: the switch is not locked or held. - Held: the switch is held and unlocked. - Locked: the switch is locked (locking has priority over holding, the holding state is irrelevant in this case). - Switch Locking toggle between the unlocked and locked states.
+When the switch is locked (ON), its logical state is 0, and it cannot be controlled until unlocked. - Switch Hold on: the switch is permanently in position 1 and cannot be controlled until released (if the switch hold and lock are active at the same time, the switch is locked).
 Off: the switch not held in position 1. - Switch Hold by Time Profile assign a predefined time profile to the switch or set a time profile manually that allows for switch activation.
-If the assigned time profile is inactive, the switch can be activated by tapping a valid RFID card, making a call, entering a code or pressing a quick dial button. - Test the switch activate the switch manually to test its function, e.g. an electric lock or another device connected.
+If the assigned time profile is inactive, the switch can be activated by tapping a valid RFID card or entering a code. - Test the Switch activate the switch manually to test its function, e.g. an electric lock or another device connected.